DLBPointon/annotation-pipeline/README.md

 ```
 https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/GCA_000001405.15_GRCh38_genomic.fna.gz
 ```
+Snakefile_old ==> this was the first draft using numerous wildcards to find files, this caused issues.
+The new Snakefile although more complex is able to give much more transparency and control over the work involved.

 It has been suggested to swap out freebayes for GATK.

 SNPeff for variant annotation and filtering.

 Move the snakemake pipeline over to a yaml oriented snakemake (yy5 pipes as example) for better control.